 STC rating goes from 25 – 65.
 The higher the rating, the less noise penetration.
-STC rating goes from 20 – 65, 25 and lower being low or no soundproofing and 65 and above being soundproof or where no noise can penetrate.
+A rating of 25 is no soundproofing, and 65 is complete soundproofing.
 A standard single-pane window would have an STC rating of 25.
 Most “soundproof” products have an STC rating in the range of 35 – 55.
-Industry average for STC rated windows is 38.
+Industry average for STC-rated windows is 38.

 STC rating is a way to compare products for their ability to stop the transition of sound.
 Using this number you can compare various products using the same rating system.
 You can compare window to window, but also window to door for their ability to stop outside noise from coming into your space.
 This will help you understand which surfaces are allowing the most sound into your home.

 STC Rating Chart

 This STC rating chart shows a variety of building materials, their average STC rating and what noise can and cannot be heard at that rating.
 Specific products for these building materials will vary, so talk to the manufacturer to get the exact STC rating before purchasing.

 Things to note: STC rating of 25 is what can be easily heard.
 STC rating of 38-42 is considered good soundproofing for residential.
 STC rating of 50-65 is professional, commercial soundproofing for recording studios, etc.